 The UBC Mood Disorders Centre

-The Mood Disorders Centre is a specialized psychiatric program within Vancouver Coastal Health for people with mood disorders (depression, bipolar, and seasonal affective disorders) in British Columbia, Canada.
+The Mood Disorders Centre research, education, awareness and care hub (MDCreach) is an integrated clinical research program for people with mood disorders (depression, bipolar, and seasonal affective disorders) located at the Djavad Mowafaghian Centre for Brain Health (DMCBH) at the University of BC in Vancouver, Canada.
 The activities of the Mood Disorders Centre include developing, evaluating and providing innovative programs of care, educating health professionals and the public, and conducting clinical studies on the causes of, and treatments for, mood disorders.

 We offer consultations to patients on referral by physicians (family physicians or psychiatrists).
-For more information on how to refer, please visit our Vancouver Coastal Health website.
+For more information on how to refer, please visit our website.

 We also conduct a number of research studies on the causes of and treatments for SAD.
 All of our studies are approved by the Clinical Research Ethics Board of the University of BC.
 For more information on ongoing and completed research studies, click here.

-The Mood Disorders Centre is affiliated with the Department of Psychiatry, University of British Columbia; the Vancouver Coastal Health Research Institute; the UBC Institute of Mental Health; the Vancouver General Hospital (part of the Vancouver Coastal Health network); the Brain Research Centre; and the Djavad Mowafaghian Centre for Brain Health (DMCBH).
+The Mood Disorders Centre is affiliated with the Department of Psychiatry, University of BC; the Vancouver Coastal Health Research Institute; the UBC Institute of Mental Health; and the UBC Hospital (part of the Vancouver Coastal Health network).

-As of May 2014, the Mood Disorders Centre transitioned into its new home in the DMCBH, a partnership of Vancouver Coastal Health and the Faculty of Medicine at the University of British Columbia that brings together experts in the fields of neuroscience, neurology, and psychiatry in a hub for training, research, and clinical care.
-Read more about our new facilities here.
+In May 2014, the Mood Disorders Centre transitioned into its new home in the DMCBH, a partnership of Vancouver Coastal Health and the Faculty of Medicine at the University of British Columbia that brings together experts in the fields of neuroscience, neurology, and psychiatry in a hub for training, research, and clinical care.